marcmorente/rest-2nd-level/README.md

 * GET /cars ➡️ can return a Car object, fully detailed
 * GET /offroads ➡️ will return also cars, since a Offroad is a type of car, but modelled as an Offroad object, which has a different set of fields/attributes

-Similar thing when you have a custom model for creating/updating a resource (a car) probably the data needed to create a generic car is different than the data needed to create a offroad.
+Similar thing when you have a custom model for creating/updating a resource (a car) probably the data needed to create a generic car is different than the data needed to create an offroad.
 And even the data needed to update a whole resource probably is different than the data needed to create the resource.

 So then is fine to have: